devPauloDaniel/devPauloDaniel/README.md

 👨‍💻 Hello!
 I'm Paulo Daniel, Systems developer apprentice !

-📚 Currently studying to be a FullStack developer .
+📚 Currently studying to be a FullStack developer.

 🔭 Passionate about programming